Thousands of ethnic minority Muslims defy Chinese authorities in defense of mosque - KESQ

 Despite the permeating culture of fear, he has vowed to “fight till the end” for the freedom of belief and the dignity of the Hui ethnicity.

 “We commoners don’t ask for much.
 We just want to have our own religious freedom.
-We just want to live in peace,” he said.
+We just want to live in peace,” they said.

 “I want the world to know what we’re going through right now, and what we’re fearing next.”